Posterior Contraction for Sparse Neural Networks in Besov Spaces with Intrinsic Dimensionality: Supplement on posterior contraction

-The following theorem shows that a classifier defined as a plug-in estimator can achieve results analogous to those in \Cref{thm:reg_ss,thm:shrinkage,thm:adaptive_estimation,thm:general_function} for classification problems, under the same assumptions and notations as in \Cref{sec:main_results}.
+The following theorem shows that a plug-in classifier can achieve results analogous to those in \Cref{thm:reg_ss,thm:shrinkage,thm:adaptive_estimation,thm:general_function} for classification problems, under the same assumptions and notation as in \Cref{sec:main_results}.
+The proof closely parallels that of the Gaussian case and is therefore omitted.

 \begin{theorem}[Nonparametric classification] Consider model \eqref{eqn:model_cls} with the same prior specifications and assumptions as in \Cref{thm:reg_ss} (or in \Cref{thm:shrinkage,thm:adaptive_estimation,thm:general_function}), except for Assumption~\aref{assum:a-3}.
 Then, the posterior distribution concentrates at the rate $\epsilon_n = n^{-\tilde{\bfs}/(2\tilde{\bfs}+1)}(\log n)^{3/2}$, in the sense that